mulderp/mulderp.github.com/_posts/2013-12-03-A-Data-Platform-in-15-minutes.md

 ## 1. A Vagrant basebox

-Vagrant is a great wrapper for fetching, starting and stopping a virtual machines (VMs), and I have blogged on advanced VM use cases with Chef automation [here](http://thinkingonthinking.com/building-a-Vagrant-base-box/) and [here](http://thinkingonthinking.com/building-infrastructure/).
-With Vagrant, we can do a number of learning before going to a hosted service such as Amazon EC2 or another cloud provider.
+As first step, let's set a node.
+Vagrant is a great wrapper for fetching, starting and stopping virtual machines (VMs), and I have blogged on advanced VM use cases with Chef automation [here](http://thinkingonthinking.com/building-a-Vagrant-base-box/) and [here](http://thinkingonthinking.com/building-infrastructure/).
+With Vagrant, we can do a number of learning before going to a hosted service such as Amazon EC2 or another provider of cloud resources.

 Opscode's Bento project is a great place to find baseboxes, so, let's fetch a standard Ubuntu "precise" box:

 <pre>
   vagrant box add ubuntu-12 http://opscode-vm-bento.s3.amazonaws.com/vagrant/virtualbox/opscode_ubuntu-12.04_chef-provisionerless.box
 </pre>

 Downloading the Ubuntu image will take a while.
 So, depending on your network speed, you should come back in 10 minutes now.

-Once the base box is downloaded, we create a new project:
+Once the base box is downloaded, we create a new project on our development machine (or "host"):

 <pre>
-  mkdir movies_repo
+  $ mkdir movies_repo
-  cd movies_repo
+  $ cd movies_repo
-  vagrant init ubuntu-12
+  $ vagrant init ubuntu-12
 </pre>

 This gives us a Vagrantfile, i.e. a configuration for the virtual machine.